danielsousa10/vehicles/README.md

 ## Cloud Deployment

-Since we are using a containerized solution, we can use clound managed Kubernets service, such as Amazon Elastic Kubernetes Service (EKS).
+Since we are using a containerized solution, we can use a cloud managed Kubernets service, such as Amazon Elastic Kubernetes Service (EKS).
 Additionally, we can adapt the application to run on an Amazon EMR cluster.

 For the database, we can use a managed data warehouse service such as Amazon Redshift.
 Since Redshift is based on PostgreSQL, it shares similar features.